Infection (Chicago franchise): Part 3

-Voight and Jay Halstead arrive at Chicago Med looking for Seldon who had been identified as the truck rentee but he is nowhere to be found.
+Voight and Jay Halstead arrive at Chicago Med looking for Seldon, who had been identified as the renter of the truck, but he is nowhere to be found.
 At the public disturbance call, Firehouse 51 and P.D. have trouble maintaining order when civilians believe they know who caused the outbreak and want to take matters into their own hands.
-Chicago Med is put on lock down as they begin searching for Seldon.
+Chicago Med is put on lockdown as they begin searching for Seldon.
 Jay walks by the security guard and tells him Voight is looking for him.
-Both Voight and the security guard walk down the hallway of Chicago Med feverishly.
-The security guard explains that a ”Code Silver” is the mandated code for a shooter in the hospital.
+Both Voight and the security guard feverishly walk down the hallway.
+The security guard explains that a "Code Silver" is the mandated code for a shooter in the hospital.
 Hospital security cameras reveal he already escaped so they begin broadening their search.
 Jay Halstead and Upton find a house they suspect Seldon to be in although all they find is his ex-wife.
 Intelligence questions the ex-wife who tells them Seldon isn't done yet.
-They also end up on a wild goose chase when they get many leads in different areas around the city from civilians trying to help and Seldon setting up false leads.
+They also end up on a wild goose chase when they get many leads in different areas around the city from civilians trying to help.
+Seldon is setting up false leads.
 The team finds his lab with many medical experimentation tools and a map with an area circled that includes a parade route.
 Firehouse 51 arrives to assist with the parade only to find the route to have no spectators due to widespread fear from the infection.
 Intelligence finds out that BRT had previously been funding Seldon experiments but when funding was unexpectedly cut he snapped and started planning to release the infection.
-Further investigation leads them to believe that Seldon is planning on releasing the infection at BRT headquarters where a board meeting is taking place.
+Further investigation leads them to believe that Seldon is planning to release the infection at BRT headquarters where a board meeting is taking place.
 The CDC and Firehouse 51 are called to help evacuate the building.
 Meanwhile, the team at Med working on a treatment finds a proper antibiotic that attacks and reduces the infection.
 Atwater, Jay Halstead, and Upton begin evacuating the building.
 In the boardroom Halstead finds the entire board taken hostage by Seldon and begins trying to deescalate the situation.
 Upton, with a sniper rifle on the adjacent building, creates a distraction which allows Voight and the rest of the team to enter.
 Seldon refuses to surrender and is shot dead by Voight.
 After wrapping up the case everyone begins settling down back into their own lives.